 This Tax Strategy Statement sets out the management of UK taxes by UK registered entities in the Walmart Inc. group (“the Group”).

-This document is made available in accordance with Schedule 19 of Finance Act 2016 and is in relation to the financial year ended 31 December 2019.
+This document is made available in accordance with Schedule 19 of Finance Act 2016 and is in relation to the financial year ending 31 December 2020.
 The Group considers the publication of this document as complying with the duty under paragraph 19(2)/22(2) and paragraph 25 of Schedule 19 of Finance Act 2016.

 This statement is given in respect of the Group entities to which this legislation applies and where Walmart Inc. and its subsidiaries have a 51% or more holding in the relevant entity.
 The primary trading company in the UK is Asda Stores Limited.